Implementing Attachment and Biobehavioral Catch-Up (ABC) -Infant

 Ongoing supervision is recommended but not required after parent coaches complete the certification process.
 The developer recommends that parent coaches use the fidelity monitoring tool to independently assess and maintain their skills throughout service delivery.
 Parent coaches receive training on this tool during the certification process.
 Training for program sites to provide ongoing supervision after certification is available.
 No information is available on the recommended supervisor-to-parent coach ratio.

 Data systems/technology requirements

 The information contained on this page was last updated in July 2020.
 Recommended further reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by Dr. Caroline Roben on April 9, 2020.
+In addition, the information contained in this profile was reviewed for accuracy by Dr. Caroline Roben in April 2020.
 HomVEE reserves the right to edit the profile for clarity and consistency.